Three non-local labourers shot at in J-K's Shopian | Law-Order

 Three non-local labourers shot at in J-K's Shopian

-Militants on Thursday shot at and injured three non-local labourers in Jammu and Kashmirs Shopian district, officials said.
-The militants fired at and injured the three non-local labourers in the Gagran area of the south Kashmir district in the evening, the officials said.
-The injured have been rushed to a hospital, they said.
+Militants on Thursday shot at and injured three non-local labourers in Jammu and Kashmirs Shopian district, police said.
+Altaf Thakur, the BJPs spokesperson in Jammu and Kashmir, said, Strongly denounce the attack on unarmed non local labourers in Gagran, Shopian district by the terrorists.

 - Country: